sebakeaaen/ml-ops-project/reports/README.md

 Student s201700 was in charge setting up our dataset preprocessing, and the test suite for our code, as well as DVC.

-s232773 set up environments, linting, docker containers, as well as monitoring and alerts on GCP.
+Student s232773 set up environments, linting, docker containers, as well as monitoring and alerts on GCP.

-s204426 setup the git structure, the model and its training, as well as hyperparameter config and logging.
+Student s204426 setup the git structure, the model and its training, as well as hyperparameter config and logging.

-S144463 setup CICD in github actions, api code and build/deploy in GCP.
+Student S144463 setup CICD in github actions, api code and build/deploy in GCP.

 All members in general contributed to the code, and cloud setup as we worked together a lot doing pair programming to figure things out.
 We have used ChatGPT to help debug our code.
 Additionally, we used GitHub Copilot to help write some of our code.